Janani-Sri/DetectCovidDjango/README.md

-# COVIDPEIDA - Covid 19 Detection using X-Rays
+# COVIDPEDIA - Covid 19 Detection using X-Rays

 Covidpedia is a benchmarking platform that is designed to detect Covid-19 from chest x-ray images.